Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-1-intro.md

 ### Simplicity

-What made me most aware of this difference was when Ngnghm discovered that, like him in his own world, I was trained in writing software, and then asked me to demonstrate the working of some Human computing systems, starting with the simplest I could find.
+What made me most aware of this difference was when Ann discovered that, like her in her own world, I was trained in writing software, and then asked me to demonstrate the working of some Human computing systems, starting with the simplest I could find.
-So I showed him simple programs I was writing in C;
+So I showed her simple programs I was writing in C;
-C is a relatively simple programming language with a somewhat familiar syntax and well defined enough formal semantics, but nevertheless a universal programming language capable of doing everything, and indeed used almost everywhere that Humans have computers.
+C is a relatively simple programming language with a somewhat familiar syntax;
+its formal semantics is simple and well defined in theory, and in practice it is a universal programming language capable of doing everything;
+indeed it is used almost everywhere that Humans have computers.
-Yet, after he painfully assimilated enough of what I showed him, struggling all the way, his conclusion was that, no, I was obviously not programming in C, and that I couldn't possibly be programming in C, because C was not a universal programming system at all, but could do next to nothing, and only very inefficiently so.
+Yet, after she painfully assimilated enough of what I showed her, struggling all the way, her conclusion was that, no, I was obviously not programming in C, and that I couldn't possibly be programming in C, because C was not a universal programming system at all, but could do next to nothing, and only very inefficiently so.